stacks-network/docs/_org/explore.md

    You can click on transactions to go further down into this technical information.

 Try searching for your own identity.
 If necessary, you can first  [create your own identity]({{ site.baseurl }}/browser/ids-introduction.html).
-The identity `moxiegirl` looks a bit shady now but you may comeback and find the she has verified her identity.
+The identity `meepers` looks a bit shady now but you may comeback and find the she has verified her identity.
 Try looking at the identity of our Blockstack founder, `muneeb.id`.
 You can see, he is a trusted and well known person.
 How does your identity compare?

 ## For Stacks token holders